Mechanical Engineering Technology BS

 - Approximately 470 students enrolled

 - Students are required to complete 4 co-op work assignments.
 Students are available for two 6-month periods.
 Typical co-op periods run from February-August and June-December.

-- In the early semesters, students develop their skills in the fundamentals of mechanics, mathematics, materials technology, computer-aided design and applied thermofluid engineering.
-Individuals may specialize by taking technical electives in such areas as product design, HVAC, plastics processing and manufacturing.
+-In the early semesters, students develop their skills in the fundamentals of mechanics, mathematics, materials technology, computer-aided design, computer-aided manufacturing/CNC and applied thermofluid engineering.
+Individuals may specialize by taking technical electives in such areas as product design, robotics, automation, plastics processing and manufacturing.
 A substantial amount of laboratory work is required, including the preparation of quality reports.

 AccreditationThe Mechanical Engineering technology program is accredited by Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 Equipment & FacilitiesRIT’s School of Engineering Technology offers state-of-the-art equipment and laboratories that allow practice-based, hands-on experience.
-Mechanical Engineering Technology students have access to sophisticated equipment such as 3D printers and rapid prototyping equipment; a full machine shop with CNC Mill and Lathe; state-of-the-art metrology lab; engineering workstations capable of solid modeling and finite element analysis; a wind tunnel; engineering mechanics, materials testing, and thermal apparatus; strain gauge instruments; and modern data acquisition systems that collect and manipulate data and produce reports.
+Mechanical Engineering Technology students have access to sophisticated equipment such as 3D printers and rapid prototyping equipment; an industrial robotics and automation laboratory with Industry 4.0 programmable logic controllers (PLC), a full machine shop with CNC Mill and Lathe; state-of-the-art metrology lab; engineering workstations capable of solid modeling and finite element analysis; a wind tunnel; engineering mechanics, materials testing, and thermal apparatus; strain gauge instruments; and modern data acquisition systems that collect and manipulate data and produce reports.

 Nature of WorkMechanical engineers typically do the following:

 - Analyze problems to see how mechanical and thermal devices might help solve the problem